Deng Hua: Later years

 After returning to China in April 1954, Deng became the Commander of the Shenyang Military Region, until 1959.
 In September 1956, at the Eighth National Congress of the CPC, he was elected a member of the Central Committee of the Chinese Communist Party.
 In the same year, he visited Yugoslavia and Bulgaria as part of an official Chinese delegation.

-In 1959 he was removed from the PLA as a close associate of Peng Dehuai and was later persecuted during the Cultural Revolution.
-However, in 1977, after the end of the Cultural Revolution, Deng was completely rehabilitated and restored to his military rank, and also became Vice President of the Chinese Academy of Sciences.
+In 1959 he was removed from the PLA as a close associate of Peng Dehuai.
+He then served as the director of mechanized agriculture in Sichuan from 1960 until 1977.
+During the early Cultural Revolution he was criticized but accusations against him were withdrawn in 1968.
+In 1977, after the end of the Cultural Revolution, Deng was completely rehabilitated and restored to his military rank, and also became Vice President of the Chinese Academy of Sciences.

 He died in Shanghai on July 3, 1980, at the age of 70.
 In his official obituary the CPC Central Committee praised him highly: "Comrade Deng Hua was loyal to the party and loyal to the people, adhering to the Party's correct line.
 He was an outstanding member of our party, an excellent military commander and political worker".